RazmikMovsisyan/loopin/README.md

 ### Unsubscribe Page
 **File: src/pages/Unsubscribe.js**
-A page to handle unsubscription via confirmation code.
+A page to handle unsubscription via confirmation code in background.

 ### Integration
 I integrated the Newsletter component into the `PopularProfiles` component, so it appears above the "Most followed profiles" section.